joshuawootonn/time-track/README.md

 1. Download the zip
 2. Extract it
 3. Click on `Time-Track-master/Deployment/Time.exe`.

-  * At this point you can connect to my dummy server by entering.⋅⋅
+   At this point you can connect to my dummy server by entering.
   * Database: time-track-database
   * Port: 3306
   * Username:webuser
   * Password:webpass
   * IP:192.168.41.187

-  * Or you can get the `Time-Track-master/Database/clean_database.sql` and import it to your own Mysql database.⋅⋅
+   Or you can get the `Time-Track-master/Database/clean_database.sql` and import it to your own Mysql database
 4. Now you are at the login screen
 5. Enter 1111